Heart failure

 The treatment of heart failure is made up of several parts:

-• Physical exercise: There are special heart exercise programs for people with heart failure, with a focus on individually adjusted training to build up their stamina and muscles.
+• Physical training: There are special heart exercise programs for people with heart failure, with a focus on individually adjusted training to build up their stamina and muscles.
 These programs can improve physical fitness and quality of life.

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen – IQWiG).